jurabek-2/jurabek-2/README.md

 ---

 ## 💻 Let's Build Something Amazing Together!
 I'm always eager to take on new challenges and collaborate with talented teams to build cutting-edge applications that make a real impact.
 If you're looking for a developer with both a deep understanding of backend systems and a flair for frontend design, look no further.
-Let's connect and see how we can create something extraordinary.
+Let's connect and see how we can create something extraordinary..

 ---